-Reasonable efforts, as determined by the Planning Board, shall be made to place all utility connections from the solar electric installation Electrical transformers for utility interconnections may be above ground if required by the utility provider.
+Reasonable efforts, as determined by the Planning Board, shall be made to place A all utility connections from the solar electric installation shall be placed underground unless a waiver is granted by the Special Permit Granting Authority.
+Only extreme conditions such as bedrock or a high water table that renders underground utilities unfeasible will be considered for a waiver.
+Such conditions must be documented by the applicant when requesting a waiver.
+3depending on appropriate soil conditions, shape, and topography of the site and any requirements of the utility provider.
+Electrical transformers for utility interconnections may be above ground if required by the utility provider.